easylist/easylist/README.md

 ## List Issues

-Filter issues can be raised via [email](mailto:easylist@protonmail.com) or via [github](https://github.com/easylist).
+Filter issues can be raised via [Email](mailto:easylist@protonmail.com) or via [Github](https://github.com/easylist).
 Accountability & responsibility remain with the list authors and not with extentions and/or web browsers.

-Fix any false-positives that will remove legitimate content (within reason), if it prevents legitimate content from working correctly on a website.
+Attempt fix website false-positives where applicable such as:
+ - Website Breakages
- - Allow direct link fixes
+ - Allow direct link fixes.
- - Web page rendering issues
+ - Web page rendering issues.

-For any issues, creating a ticket: https://github.com/easylist/easylist/issues (and/or create a PR)
+For any issues or questions, create a ticket: [Github](https://github.com/easylist/easylist/issues).

 ## Support